 Can I verify estimated tax payments for individuals and corporations?

-In addition, credit carry forwards, extension payments, W-200 payments (pre-payments of tax), and WT-11 payments (nonresident entertainer deposits) may be verified to determine if they are available to be claimed on a return that has yet to be processed by the department.
+In addition, credit carry forwards, extension payments, and W-200 payments (pre-payments of tax), may be verified to determine if they are available to be claimed on a return that has yet to be processed by the department.